Everything we know about Jeremy Hunt’s Spring Budget so far

 Will Jeremy Hunt look to cut taxes?

-There have been some strong hints about what direction Mr Hunt would like to go in, considering an election is just around the corner.

-In the autumn statement last year, Mr Hunt cut national insurance and further tax cuts are likely again this time around.
+In a boost for workers, it was confirmed on Tuesday the chancellor is expected to slice 2p from the rate of National Insurance after concluding income tax cuts would be too expensive and risk stoking inflation, which remained frozen at 4 per cent in January.

-He admitted as much in an interview in early February, telling the BBC’s Political Thinking podcast that his long-term goal was to “lighten the tax burden” for people.
+In an interview in early February Mr Hunt told the BBC’s Political Thinking podcast that his long-term goal was to “lighten the tax burden” for people.

-The Financial Times reported earlier this month that the suggested the tax cuts could come at the expense of unprotected areas of spending across government departments.
+The Financial Times reported earlier this year that the suggested tax cuts could come at the expense of unprotected areas of spending across government departments.

-However, as is usual ahead of a budget, Mr Hunt has refused to confirm if tax cuts will be announced.
-But he say his plans would focus on economic growth.

-Despite this he did hint at his preference for tax cuts, suggesting that countries with “lighter taxes” did “tend to grow faster”.

-He added: “But I would only cut taxes in a way that was responsible, and I certainly wouldn’t do anything that fuelled inflation just when we are starting to have some success in bringing down inflation.”

-Asked if such cuts could come at the expense of cutting public services, the Chancellor pointed to his record of championing extra investment in the NHS while he was health secretary.
+Asked ahead of the Budget if such tax cuts could come at the expense of cutting public services, the chancellor pointed to his record of championing extra investment in the NHS while he was health secretary.

 “So what you will see in everything I do in the Budget on March 6 is prioritising economic growth.”

-In a further report in The Sun, the newspaper said that the chancellor was looking at a possible 1 per cent cut in National Insurance and could even go further.

-Any possible planned tax cuts could be smaller than Mr Hunt would like after Office for National Statistics figures showed a smaller-than-expected surplus in January.
+Any possible planned tax cuts could be smaller than Mr Hunt would like after Office for National Statistics figures showed he has less money to spend than he had hoped.
+The most recent OBR forecast on Wednesday said he had around £12.5bn to spend.

-The ONS said there was a public sector net borrowing surplus of £16.7 billion last month, more than double the £7.5 billion surplus seen a year ago and the largest surplus since monthly records began in 1993.

-But it was lower than the £18.5 billion surplus pencilled in by most economists.
+In his broadcast interview round on Sunday ahead of the spring Budget, Mr Hunt stuck to the narrative outlined earlier in the year, telling broadcasters that he would only cut taxes in a “responsible” and “prudent” way.

 What else could we see in the Budget?